ArtemShkumat/AiGM/Documentation/Architecture.md

 Modularity (each service/builder/processor has a focused responsibility).
 Persistence (JSON for game data, no LLM memory reliance).
-Scalability (BackgroundJobService to prevent GPU overload and manage sequential processing).
+Scalability (Hangfire to prevent GPU overload and manage sequential processing).
 Flexibility (Easy to add new AI providers, prompt types, or entity types by adding new implementations).
 Ease of extension (adding new prompt types or new domain entities involves creating new builder/processor classes).
 By following this document, a developer can start coding each service method, hooking them up in a clean, layered manner.
 The result is a robust, flexible text-based RPG framework that harnesses LLM creativity while maintaining consistent, fair gameplay.